Kubla Khan: Publication

 After its composition, Coleridge periodically read the poem to friends, as to the Wordsworths in 1798, but did not seek to publish it.
+Coleridge's friend, the author Mary Robinson wrote a response to the poem titled, "To the Poet Coleridge," which was first published in the October, 17, 1800 edition of The Morning Post, and was later included in her Poetical Works compilation in 1806.
 In 1808 an anonymous contributor to the Monthly Repertory of English Literature quoted two lines from it in a book review.

 The poem was set aside until 1815 when Coleridge compiled manuscripts of his poems for a collection titled Sibylline Leaves.
 It did not feature in that volume, but Coleridge did read the poem to Lord Byron on 10 April 1816.

 Byron persuaded Coleridge to publish the poem, and on 12 April 1816, a contract was drawn up with the publisher John Murray for £80.
-The Preface of Kubla Khan explained that it was printed "at the request of a poet of great and deserved celebrity, and as far as the author's own opinions are concerned, rather as a psychological curiosity, than on the ground of any supposed poetic merits."
+The Preface of "Kubla Khan" explained that it was printed "at the request of a poet of great and deserved celebrity, and as far as the author's own opinions are concerned, rather as a psychological curiosity, than on the ground of any supposed poetic merits."
 Coleridge's wife discouraged the publication, and Charles Lamb, a poet and friend of Coleridge, expressed mixed feelings, worrying that the printed version of the poem couldn't capture the power of the recited version.

-Kubla Khan was published with Christabel and "The Pains of Sleep" on 25 May 1816.
+"Kubla Khan" was published with Christabel and "The Pains of Sleep" on 25 May 1816.
 Coleridge included the subtitle "A Fragment" to defend against criticism of the poem's incomplete nature.
 The original published version of the work was separated into 2 stanzas, with the first ending at line 30.
 The poem was printed four times in Coleridge's life, with the final printing in his Poetical Works of 1834.
 In the final work, Coleridge added the expanded subtitle "Or, A Vision in a Dream.
 A Fragment".
-Printed with Kubla Khan was a preface that claimed a dream provided Coleridge the lines.
+Printed with "Kubla Khan" was a preface that stated a dream provided Coleridge the lines.
 In some later anthologies of Coleridge's poetry, the preface is dropped along with the subtitle denoting its fragmentary and dream nature.
 Sometimes, the preface is included in modern editions but lacks both the first and final paragraphs.